Best Life Alert Alternatives for 2025 (No Contracts)

 Cost of LifeFone versus Life Alert

-LifeFone's monthly monitoring starts at $30 per month and if you don't choose any extra accessories, you'll pay $0 for LifeFone equipment.
+LifeFone's monthly monitoring starts at $30 per month, and if you don't choose any extra accessories, you'll pay $0 for LifeFone equipment.
 But LifeFone offers several upgrades that can land you between $65 and $83 per month.

 Learn more in our full LifeFone review.

-5. Medical Alert: Best for fall detection
+5. Medical Alert: Best Life Alert alternative for fall detection

 Best for fall detection

 It’s odd that a company whose slogan is, “Help!
 I’ve fallen and I can’t get up,” doesn’t sell any automatic fall detection devices, but it’s true.
-So if you spend time alone and are at risk of falling, consider Medical Alert's mobile system with add-on fall detection.
-Medical Alert includes three different fall sensors for better accuracy—the most on the market.
-Plus it calls the monitoring center automatically if you fall.
+So, if you spend time alone and are at risk of falling, consider Medical Alert's mobile system with add-on fall detection.
+Medical Alert includes three different fall sensors for better accuracy — the most on the market.
+Plus, it calls the monitoring center automatically if you fall.
 Learn more about how fall detection works in our FAQ.

 pro